Two main types of code completion can be provided by custom language plugins: reference completion and contributor-based completion.

 To provide completion variants by a

 CompletionContributor interface gives you the greatest control over the operation of code completion for your language.
+Register in

 The core scenario of using